|A few of our Sociology Graduates...

 |A few of our Social Work Graduates...

-Megan Birky '13 accepted a position with the Otis R. Bowen Center for Human Services in Wabash, IN 3 weeks before gradation!
-Her job title is Rehabilitation Service Provider, and she helps emotionally/behaviorally troubled youth and their families make positive change in their lives.
-At Manchester, Megan double-majors in social work and sociology, with a minor in criminal justice.
+Megan Birky '13 accepted a position with Porter-Starke Services before graduation.
+Her job title is Child and Family Case Manager.
+She helps emotionally/behaviorally troubled youth and their families make positive change in their lives.
+At Manchester, Megan double-majored in social work and sociology with a minor in criminal justice.

-Libby Rhoades '13 and Alyssa Dibley '13 have been accepted into the MSW program at Indiana University South
+Libby Rhoades '13 and Alyssa Dibley '13 were both accepted into the MSW program at Indiana University South

 Bend.
-Both were granted advanced standing.
+And both were granted advanced standing.
 Way to go!!